Using your US phone in Japan

 Does AT&T wireless service work in Japan?

 In short, yes!
 Using your cell phone in Japan is easy with AT&T. However, you’ll need to decide how you want to stay connected.
-The easiest way to use your AT&T service in Japan is to activate AT&T International Day Pass, which makes it easy for you to use your phone the same way you do when you’re at home for only $12 per day.
+The easiest way to use your AT&T service in Japan is to activate AT&T International Day Pass, which makes it easy for you to use your phone the same way you do when you’re at home for $12 per day.

-Information on SIM cards and eSIM
+FAQs about SIM cards and eSIM

 Do you need a SIM card in Japan?